Jonathan Pollard: Parole

-Laws in effect at the time of Pollard's sentencing mandated that federal inmates serving life sentences be paroled after 30 years of incarceration if no significant prison regulations had been violated, and if there was a "reasonable probability" that the inmate would not re-offend.
 On July 28, 2015, the United States Parole Commission announced that Pollard would be released on November 20, 2015.
-The U.S. Justice Department informed Pollard's legal team that it would not contest the Parole Commission's unanimous July 7 decision.
+The US Justice Department informed Pollard's legal team that it would not contest the Parole Commission's unanimous July 7 decision.

 The terms of release set by the Parole Commission stipulated that Pollard must remain on parole for a minimum of five years.
 His parole restrictions required him to remain in New York City unless granted special permission to travel outside.
 His parole officer was also authorized to impose a curfew and set exclusion zones within the city.
 He was ordered to wear electronic monitoring devices to track his movements.
 In addition, press interviews and Internet access without prior permission were prohibited.
 Pollard's attorneys appealed the conditions to the Parole Commission's appeals board, which eliminated only one restriction, that of requiring prior permission to use the Internet.
 However, it was ruled that his Internet use would be subjected to monitoring.
 Pollard's attorneys and Ayelet Shaked, Israel's Justice Minister, urged President Obama to exercise his powers of clemency to waive Pollard's parole requirements and allow him to relocate to Israel immediately; but a spokesman for the White House's National Security Council announced that the president would not intervene.